hamed-ahangari/SOM-unsupervied-learning-on-MNIST-dataset/README.md

 - Grid topology, Random weight initialization
 - Grid topology, Sampled weights from data points

-Codes of each implementation are placed in the "Code" folder.
+Codes of each implementation are placed in the "[Codes](https://github.com/hamed-ahangari/SOM-unsupervied-learning-on-MNIST-dataset/tree/main/Codes)" folder.
 Also, below you can see the animated gif of neurons' weights in each epoch during the training.
 **Note:** weights of winner neurons at each epoch are illustrated with non-grey colormap (plasma).
 ### Linear topology, Random weights